“Buffalo Car Accident” App

 Download our FREE “Buffalo Car Accident” App for your phone:

-Protecting Your Rights Against Powerful Insurance Companies
+Tips To Protect Your Rights Against Powerful Insurance Companies

 In the vast majority of personal injury claims, the main source of compensation for the injured person is not the wrongdoer’s bank account, but an insurance policy of some sort.
 Dealing with insurers means dealing with their attorneys, who are very experienced at what they do.
 Injured people deserve lawyers of their own who are equally skilled.